 Keep the heat low so the butter barely bubbles, and don’t overheat the pan before adding the butter and shatter.
 Too much heat and the THC will be destroyed.
 Plus the butter will brown and get a toasty flavor not ideal for pot brownies (although browned butter with hash and fresh sage would be perfect for cooking with fresh ravioli topped with parmesan, but that’s another recipe entirely).

-It’s also possible to decarboxylate your concentrate directly in butter in a double boiler, which can be easily improvised using BHO placed in a mason jar placed in a pan of boiling water.
+When making edibles with shatter it’s also possible to decarboxylate your concentrate directly in butter in a double boiler, which can be easily improvised using BHO placed in a mason jar placed in a pan of boiling water.
 Making cannabutter this way requires that you cook it a much longer period to achieve decarboxylization, so we prefer to decarb first to not impact the consistency of the butter as much.

 This cannabutter recipe can be easily adjusted to make stronger strengths of marijuana butter.
 If the recipe calls for one stick, you can make your cannabutter double strength by either using two times the concentrate or by reducing the amount of butter by half.
-This would be helpful for example if your recipe only calls for a half stick of butter instead of a full stick.
+This would be helpful for example if your edibles recipe only calls for a half stick of butter instead of a full stick.

 How to determine THC content of Cannabutter